August 20

 - At Union Terminal Tower, Frankie Pytlak and Hank Helf, catchers for the Indians, establish record for catching baseballs dropped from a high altitude.
 The balls fall an estimated 708 feet and travel an average speed of 140 mph during their 52-floor descent from Cleveland's enduring landmark, the second-tallest building in the world.

-- Lou Gehrig hits a first-inning grand slam, the 23rd and last of his career for a still-standing record.
+- Lou Gehrig hits a 1st-inning grand slam, the 23rd and last of his career, setting a record that will last until Alex Rodriguez breaks it in 2013.
 It comes off Buck Ross in an 11 - 3 victory over the A's.

 - 1940: